meltano/meltano/docs/src/docs/transforms.md

 Transforms in Meltano are implemented by using [dbt](https://www.getdbt.com/).
 All Meltano generated projects have a `transform/` directory, which is populated with the required configuration, models, packages, etc in order to run the transformations.

-When Meltano elt runs with the `--transform run` option, the default dbt transformations for the extractor used are run; but Meltano will **never** modify the original source file.
+When Meltano elt runs with the `--transform run` option, the default dbt transformations for the extractor used are run if they are installed; but Meltano will **never** modify the original source file.

 As an example, assume that the following command runs: